 Alexander Herzen – political agitator

 In 1857, Natalia Ogareva-Tuchkova, the wife of his friend Nikolai Ogarev, became his second wife.
 Natalia gave birth to their daughter Lisa, who committed suicide because of unrequited love.
-Dostoevsky wrote about the suicide in his essay Two Suicides.
+You know, Dostoevsky wrote about the suicide in his essay Two Suicides.